hugoTortuga/JDR/README.md

 ## Key features
 - Opening a scene (background image and obstacles), with a dynamic lightening
+- Creating a game (wich is basically a list of scenes) (in developement, about 20% done)

 ## Architecture
 I'm using the ports and adapters architecture, which allows me to easely create my unit tests